andrewrk/rucksack/README.md

 Texture packer and resource bundler.
-Use the rucksack executable to build your resources file, and then depend on librucksack in-game to get the resources out at runtime. (or roll your own resource-loading code using the very simple file format, detailed at the end of this readme.)
+Use the rucksack executable to build your resources file, and then depend on librucksack in-game to get the resources out at runtime.
+Alternately, roll your own resource-loading code using the file format detailed at the end of this README.

+rucksack defines a resource manifest file format which is loosely based on JSON but accepts comments, extra punctuation, and unquoted strings.
+This manifest file tells rucksack which files to bundle and how to store them. rucksack uses a rectangle bin packing algorithm to efficiently store multiple images into a single texture, otherwise known as a "sprite sheet".

 ## Command Line Usage